 Pleasing the palate of a tactical genius

 He modernised the Prussian bureaucracy and civil service and reformed the judicial system.
-Regarded as the greatest military tactical genius of all time, he was revered by Napoleon Bonaparte who shared not only his love for the battlefield, but also his taste for Constantia wine.
-During a visit to Frederik’s tomb in 1807, Bonaparte remarked to his officers, “Gentlemen, if this man were still alive I would not be alive.”
+Regarded as the greatest military tactical genius of all time, he was revered by Napoleon who shared not only his love for the battlefield, but also his taste for Constantia wine.
+During a visit to Frederik’s tomb in 1807, Napoleon remarked to his officers, “Gentlemen, if this man were still alive I would not be alive.”

 A humble winemaker’s legacy